MostafaGad1911/LocationPicker/README.md

-- Few lines of code to detect your address , lat , long from map , just intent for activity with result and click pick location button affter detecting your location on map to start geocoding process to get your address
+- Few lines of code to detect your address , lat , long from map , just intent to location activity with result and click pick location button affter detecting your location on map to start geocoding process to get your address

     var locationIntent = Intent(this, LocationActivity::class.java)
     startActivityForResult(locationIntent, 2021)